NeueHealth (NEUE) & Its Competitors Critical Survey

 |NeueHealth Competitors

-NeueHealth presently has a consensus target price of $8.00, indicating a potential upside of 30.93%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 15.39%.
+NeueHealth currently has a consensus target price of $8.00, suggesting a potential upside of 30.93%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 14.54%.
 Given NeueHealth’s higher possible upside, analysts clearly believe NeueHealth is more favorable than its rivals.

-This table compares NeueHealth and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares NeueHealth and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue